kristopolous/DRR/indycast.net/about.md

  * **Efficient**: Able to be use minimal disk and network resources.
  * **Self-contained**: Able to be run multiple times on the same machine for different stations.

-It also is not:
+It is **not**:

  * Requiring of significant dependencies.
- * Be language-specific with arcane knowledge needed in order to get it running.
+ * Language-centric with arcane knowledge needed in order to get it running.

 It's in Python 2.7, Flask, and SQLite 3.
 The audio library is written by hand (more below on why)